 - The Division's MCSAP Manager reviews and analyzes each fatal and serious injury crash as it is reported to identify trends, causation, and look for ways the crash may have been prevented.
 Crash corridors, if possible, will be identified to target education, communication, enforcement, or highway signage or modification.
-The State's Numetric software will be used to assist in these efforts for data and mapping. - Analysis results will be shared in the monthly MCSAP Coordination meetings, with the Utah Trucking Association in their Safety Meetings, Utah Highway Safety Office, and the UHP to plan future MCSAP traffic enforcement activities. - As crashes are analyzed, look for methods to communicate to the public and CMV drivers through our public outreach and education programs to prevent these types of crashes in the future.
-We will work closely with UDOT's Highway Safety Office to investigate other options of communication using our Zero Fatalities and Truck Smart programs through other government entities, social media, interstate variable message signage, port of entry VMS signage, and news media communication to better educate all drivers on the road.
-We will continue to work with our public outreach vendor to deliver the best communication program we possibly can. - Attendance at the Utah Trucking Association's Safety Management Council meetings and all their regional safety meetings across the State.
+The State's Numetric software will be used to assist in these efforts for data and mapping. - Analysis results will be shared in the monthly MCSAP Coordination meetings, with the Utah Trucking Association in their Safety Meetings, Utah Highway Safety Office, and the UHP to plan future MCSAP traffic enforcement activities. - As crashes are analyzed, look for causation factors and utilize our public outreach and education programs to mitigate these crashes in the future.
+We will work closely with UDOT's Highway Safety Office to apply appropriate communication using the Zero Fatalities and Truck Smart programs, as well as other government entities to expand our reach through social media, variable message signage, port of entry VMS signs, and news media coverage to better educate the motoring public.
+We will continue to work with our public outreach vendor to continue to deliver a quality product. - Attendance at the Utah Trucking Association's Safety Management Council meetings and all their regional safety meetings across the State.
 We will prepare a uniform message for the MCD personnel who attend to share at those meetings each month.
-In addition, we will have information published in their member magazine that comes out four times each year. - We will investigate opportunities to reach out to other industry associations/organizations like the Associated General Contractors to communicate safety messages to their member companies and their drivers. - Since January 1, 2020, Utah has had 5 fatal crashes involving CMVs in work zones.
-The 5 fatal crashes referenced above were as follows: - 1.
-A CMV pulling double trailers was stopped in an active work zone in a traffic queue when a passenger vehicle did not slow fast enough and impacted the rear trailer. - 2.
-A CMV was driving through a work zone when a passenger car crossed into its lane impacting the CMV head-on. - 3.
-A CMV was slowing down in an active work zone slowdown when a motorcyclist behind the CMV impacted another vehicle, causing the driver to impact the rear of the CMV.
+In addition, we will have information published in their member magazine that comes out four times each year. - We will investigate opportunities to reach out to other industry associations/organizations to communicate safety messages to their member companies and their drivers. - Since January 1, 2022, Utah has had 1 fatal crash involving CMVs in work zones.
+The fatal crash referenced was as follows - A CMV was driving in am unattended work zone with no lane restrictions on a remote state highway when it left the roadway and overturned in an unwitnessed crash.
+The CMV driver was found during the investigation to be in possession of drugs.